ryan2625/ESP32-CC1101/README.md

 # 5. Register Access in the CC1101

 ### SPI accessible types
 The CC1101 exposes three main SPI-accessible types: configuration registers, status registers, and command strobes.
 Configuration registers (0x00–0x2E) are read/write and control radio parameters like frequency, modulation, and packet behavior.
 Status registers (0x30–0x3D when accessed with Burst=1) are read-only and report internal state information such as PARTNUM, VERSION, RSSI, and FIFO status.
 Command strobes (0x30–0x3D when accessed with Burst=0) are not registers, but actually single-byte instructions that immediately trigger actions inside the radio, such as reset (SRES), enter RX (SRX), enter TX (STX), or flush FIFOs (SFTX/SFRX).
-See the datasheet sections on FIFO and burst transfers for multi-byte transactions
+See the datasheet sections on FIFO and burst transfers for multi-byte transactions.

 The CC1101 will always respond with a Chip Status Byte when it receives data from the master.
 Since the SPI protocol is a full duplex, the slave can only send bits while the master clocks it.